awesomephant/blog/posts/everything-i-know-about-slippy-maps.md

 includesMermaid: true
 ---

-"Tiled web maps" is a term of art for interactive web maps you can pan, tilt and zoom and where data is loaded dynamically as you need it.
+**Tiled web map** (or **slippy map**) is a term of art for interactive web maps you can pan, tilt and zoom and where data is loaded dynamically when it's needed.
 This makes it possible to interact with large datasets like ["every bus stop in Switzerland"](https://map.geo.admin.ch/#/map?lang=en&center=2634638.09,1201068.09&z=2.842&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev;ch.swisstopo.swisstlm3d-wanderwege,f;ch.vbs.schiessanzeigen,f;ch.astra.wanderland-sperrungen_umleitungen,f&bgLayer=ch.swisstopo.pixelkarte-farbe) or ["every building in America"](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html) which would be impractical to download and render as a single image.

 Early implementations used pre-built raster tiles, but modern ones tend to deliver tiled vector data that isn't turned into a visible image until it reaches the end-user's device.

-Tiled web maps are also referred to as "slippy maps".[^1]

 ## Architecture

 Turning raw geographic data into a useful mapping service is a huge problem.
-Solving it requires, at least, the following software stack:
+Solving it requires at least the following software stack:

 {% mermaid %}
 flowchart TB